-As a summary of the whole trip, I can only say that it has exceeded our boldest expectations.
+As a summary of the whole trip, I can only say that it exceeded our boldest expectations.
 It was organized in a fully professional manner, with a perfectly filled time.
-A trip was full of attractions and visual impressions.
+The trip was full of attractions and visual impressions.
 Beautiful views, close contact with nature, a guide with enormous knowledge and interesting stories – they will remain in my memory for a long time.
-I honestly recommend both: this specific tour to the Mt.
+I honestly recommend both: this specific tour to Mt.
 Pilatus and its organizer.

 Rhine Falls – waterfall on the Rhine river

 A trip to the waterfall took place on the day of our departure from Zurich.
 We got on the bus with a suitcase, because the organizer offered a stop at the airport on the way back from the trip.
 We liked this variant very much and it allowed us to save on the return ticket for the train from the city centre to the airport (prices start from 8,8 Euro).

 A trip to the waterfall also ensures an unforgettable experience.
 Rheinfall is the largest waterfall in Europe in terms of water flow.
 It is located at the turn of the Rhine in Neuhausen am Rheinfall, in the canton of Schaffhausen in Switzerland.
 The waterfall is quite low, 23 meters high, but its strength and the amount of water flowing through it, arouse amazing respect.
 The average water flow through the waterfall is 425 thousand litres per second.
 On the day we visited the waterfall, the water flow was 0.5 million litres of water per second.

 Our trip departed from Zurich at 9.00 a.m.
 The bus took us to the northern part of Switzerland, famous for its viticulture, small villages and picturesque landscapes.